sonydevworld/spresense/sdk/configs/examples/prime/README.txt

-This configuration contains required options to prime example.
+This configuration contains required options to use prime example.

+[Source path]
+examples/prime